Peter-Moller/sleep-info/README.md

 Important components:
 ---------------------

 The command `pmset` is used to gather information about sleep settings and also what prevents the computer form sleeping.
+The command `ioreg` is used to gather battery health data.